-The Red Studio, 2021, Maya
+The Red Studio, Autodesk Maya, Fall 2021

 Painted during the fall of 1911 in Issy-les-Moulineaux, a commune in suburban Paris, this year marks the 110th anniversary of Matisse’s original Red Studio.
 A 2006 gallery label for the painting from the Museum of Modern Art observes that “[t]he composition's central axis is a grandfather clock without hands—it is as if, in the oasis of the artist's studio, time were suspended.”